WBNS-FM

-WBNS-FM (97.1 MHz) – branded 97.1 The Fan – is a commercial sports radio station licensed to serve Columbus, Ohio, and services the Columbus metropolitan area.
-Owned by Tegna Inc., it and WBNS (1460 AM) are the only two radio stations currently owned by Tegna; the studios for both stations are co-located with WBNS-TV (channel 10) on Twin Rivers Drive west of Downtown Columbus, adjacent to WBNS-FM's transmitter tower.
+WBNS-FM (97.1 MHz) – branded 97.1 The Fan – is a commercial sports radio station in Columbus, Ohio.
+It and WBNS (1460 AM) are the only two radio stations currently owned by television company Tegna, Inc. The studios are co-located with WBNS-TV (channel 10) on Twin Rivers Drive, west of Downtown Columbus.

+WBNS-FM is a Class B station.
+It has an effective radiated power (ERP) of 20,500 watts.
+It shares a transmitter tower with WBNS-TV, the tallest free-standing structure in Columbus.
+It is adjacent to the studios on Twin Rivers Drive near Interstate 670.
+WBNS-FM broadcasts using HD Radio technology.

+Programming

+WBNS-FM airs local sports talk shows during weekdays and early evenings.
+It carries the syndicated Infinity Sports Network late nights and weekends.
+Its sister station, WBNS 1460 AM, runs BetMGM Network and Infinity Sports Network most hours.

-WBNS-FM is the FM flagship for the Ohio State Sports Network, the Columbus Blue Jackets Radio Network, and the Columbus Crew, and the market affiliate for the Cleveland Browns Radio Network, the NFL on Westwood One Sports and ESPN Radio, the latter in a shared affiliation with WBNS (AM).
-In addition to a standard analog transmission, WBNS-FM is also available online.
+WBNS-FM is the FM flagship for the Ohio State Sports Network, the Columbus Blue Jackets Radio Network, and the Columbus Crew, and the market affiliate for the Cleveland Browns Radio Network, Cincinnati Reds Radio Network, the NFL on Westwood One Sports and Indinity Sports Network, the latter in a shared affiliation with WBNS (AM).

 History

 Previous stations

-WBNS's sister station, WBNS (AM 1460), was established in 1922, and in 1929 was acquired by the Wolfe Family, which also owned the major daily newspaper, The Columbus Dispatch.
-WBNS experimented with FM broadcasts as early as 1940 with experimental station W8XVH, which in 1941 became commercial station W45CM, and later WELD.
-But few people owned FM receivers in those days, so management suspended operations in July 1953, and WELD was formally deleted on July 14, 1953.
+WBNS's sister station, WBNS (AM 1460), was established in 1922.
+It is one of Ohio's oldest stations.
+In 1929, it was acquired by the Wolfe family, the owners of the market-leading newspaper, The Columbus Dispatch.
+WBNS began FM broadcasts as early as 1940 with experimental station W8XVH.

+In 1941, it became commercial station W45CM, and later WELD (FM stations were disallowed from sharing their AM sister's calls at the time).
+Management suspended operations in July 1953 due to low listenership as few affordable FM receivers were available WELD was formally deleted on July 14, 1953.

-Founding and beautiful music
+Beautiful music

-WBNS-FM signed on in 1957, on the same frequency, 97.1 MHz, previously used by WELD.
-At first it largely simulcast the AM station.
+WBNS-FM signed on the air in June 1959.
+It used the same frequency, 97.1 MHz, previously used by co-owned WELD.
+At first it largely simulcast WBNS 1460 AM.

-In 1970 it began airing a beautiful music format, playing quarter-hour sweeps of instrumental cover versions of popular songs, Broadway and Hollywood show tunes.
+In 1970, it broke away from the simulcast.
+It began airing a beautiful music format, playing quarter-hour sweeps of instrumental cover versions of popular songs, Broadway and Hollywood show tunes.
 In the 1980s, the station began playing more soft adult contemporary vocals, in an effort to appeal to a younger audience.